Skip to content

 En monter visar högklackade skor och en rosa kaftan, nederst i bild syns ett engelskt tapetmönster från Arts & Crafts

-29 March 2019 – Ongoing
+29 March 2019 – 2 nov 2025

 Cardigans, jumpers and trench coats.
 Tartans and Doc Martens boots.
 Pyjamas and a cup of tea, a beer after the football match and a stroll in the woods wearing a raincoat and wellingtons.
-These parts of Nordic everyday life are so common that we might not think about where they come from.
+These parts of Nordic everyday life are so common that we might not think about where they come from

-This exhibition is about Nordic fashion, clothes style and lifestyle with influences from Britain.
+This exhibition was about Nordic fashion, clothes style and lifestyle with influences from Britain.
 The narrative runs from the Middle Ages to the present day, a story told through fabrics, patterns, clothes and other things that have been shaped into a part of everyday life in Scandinavia.
 It is British – but Nordic British!

 En trave vita skokartonger med promenadskor med brogue och kängor.